sl2c/pdfrwx/README.md

 # Design choices

 _pdfrwx_ first and foremost tries to keep with the philosophy of _pdfrw_ outlined above.
-To this it adds an observation that in many tasks to process PDF most time is spent on developing a software solution, and not on running it.
+To this it adds an observation that in many PDF processing tasks most time is spent on developing a software solution, and not on running it.
 This leads to the design choices:

 * **pure Python implementation**: easier to check and debug the source code of the library if needed;
 * **output should be simple**: the output should be mostly standard Python / _pdfrw_ classes;